RobJohnson459/DeepLearningSolarFlares/README.md

 This is the repository for the term project of the authors for the Deep Learning Theory class of Spring 2020.
-The data referenced can be found at https://dmlab.cs.gsu.edu/solar/data/data-comp-2020/
+The data referenced can be found at https://dmlab.cs.gsu.edu/solar/data/data-comp-2020/ An explanation of the data is found at https://www.kaggle.com/c/bigdata2020-flare-prediction

 This project falls into four sections:

 * K means
-* CNN
+* naive linear model
-* two linear models stacked in a trench coat
+* two linear models stacked in a trench coat, somewhat like a CNN